 Small Volume, Large Potential

-Consequently, for those portfolio companies that survive 2021, it is likely that EBITDA margins and exit multiples will be reduced, exit horizons extended, internal rates of return (IRRs) suppressed, and carried interests squeezed.
+Consequently, for those portfolio companies that survived 2021, it is likely that EBITDA margins and exit multiples will be reduced, exit horizons extended, internal rates of return (IRRs) suppressed, and carried interests squeezed.

 Despite these challenges, it has not all been doom and gloom, and perhaps unsurprisingly, some PE investors have used the difficult business conditions to invest at more attractive valuations in the hope of a steep post-COVID-19 recovery.
 In addition to opportunistic PE, the trend continues for regional PE to seek exposure to certain industry sectors in Vietnam, including but not limited to, real estate, logistics, healthcare, education, manufacturing, supply chain and infrastructure.

-There has also been a notable uptick in venture capital activity, especially with investments into the digital economy (e-commerce, fintech etc).
+There has also been a notable uptick in venture capital activity, especially with investments into the digital economy (e-commerce, fintech, etc).
 Vietnam has a tech-savvy and highly entrepreneurial population which has a need for alternative access to financing.
-In fact, technology start-ups attracted the most attention in the local PE market in 2021.
+In fact, technology start-ups attracted the most attention in the local PE market in 2022.